mpv-player/mpv/DOCS/man/options.rst

     determined using a fixed framerate value (either using the ``--fps`` option, or using file information).
 Sometimes, files with very broken timestamps can be played somewhat well in this mode.
-Note that video filters, subtitle rendering and audio synchronization can be completely broken in this mode.
+Note that video filters, subtitle rendering, seeking (including hr-seeks and backstepping), and audio synchronization can be completely broken in this mode.

 ``--fps=<float>``
     Override video framerate.
 Useful if the original value is wrong or missing.